“A Native Son To Get Things Done”

 Even though I was lucky enough to have most tuition costs covered by scholarships, I knew I would have to work in order to make it in college.
-Throughout my years in Washington, DC I balanced part-time jobs with my studies.
+Throughout my years in Washington, DC, I balanced part-time jobs with my studies.
 Although this put me at a competitive disadvantage compared to my well-to-do peers, I valued the work ethic it built in me.
 As I did at home, I quickly involved myself in the many service opportunities college offered.
 In addition to working and studying, I volunteered weekly for a variety of service projects from packaging meals for people with terminal illnesses to staffing overnight shifts at a women’s shelter.
 I also tutored first and third graders at low-income elementary schools in southeast DC.
-On college breaks, I returned home to work at the local Dairy Queen.
 The summer before my senior year of college, I participated in a service program that took me abroad to teach English in a poor rural village.
 For two months, I taught English classes for children and adults in Palmitas, a small village off the western coast of northern Mexico.
 The humble families of Palmitas reinforced the principle I learned early from my own family and the principle that continues to guide my life:

 When we can, we should help one another.

 After graduating from Georgetown with a bachelor’s degree in American Government I returned to my family and friends in Colorado.
 I hadn’t been back for long when I was encouraged to use my education and talents to serve our community by running for city council.
 I began to see the value in transitioning from community service to public service and I quickly acquainted myself with the issues affecting Commerce City.
 After many conversations with my family, I decided to run.
 And come Election Day, I secured 51% of the vote in a three-way race to become the youngest city councilmember in Commerce City history.
 I served on the city council for three years and I’m proud I never abandoned the working class values I was raised with by working to pass a collective bargaining ordinance for Commerce City workers.